victor3r/dev-radar/README.md

 1. Move yourself to the mobile folder: `cd mobile`
 2. Run `yarn` to install dependencies<br />
-3. Run `react-native run-ios` (or `run-android` if your prefer) to start the mobile app
+3. Run `yarn start` to start the mobile app

-Note: If you choose to start the mobile app in the android emulator, you will have to start the emulator before using the `run-android` command.
+4. Download the [Expo](https://expo.io/learn) app and scan the QR code that appears on the screen

 ## License